Skip to main content

 note

-The incremental model is simplified compared to the standard web model, this package does not use sessions to identify which historic events to reprocess and just uses the collector_tstamp and package variables to identify which events to (re)process.
+The incremental model is simplified compared to the standard unified model, this package does not use sessions to identify which historic events to reprocess and just uses the collector_tstamp and package variables to identify which events to (re)process.

 Model Designโ€‹